 The salesperson makes the sale.
 Samir is a happy customer.

-The danger of focusing on one criterion
+The danger of focusing on only one criterion

 As consumers, we readily buy when we feel the point of sale has validated our decisions rather than contested them.
 No one likes to hear that their judgement of something is ‘wrong’ or misinformed, that’s just embarrassing.
 If we get challenged, it should be in a skillful and intellectual way, and not everyone is good at that.
+At Facets, we know why each diamond is unique and the factors that make one diamond rarer than the other.

 To check out our collection of rare diamonds, meet with us